The Growing Place

 Other Names: Rootbeer Plant, Licorice Mint

-Sunset Hyssop features airy spikes of lightly-scented indian red tubular flowers with salmon throats and rose calyces rising above the foliage from mid summer to mid fall.
+Sunset Hyssop features airy spikes of lightly-scented orange tubular flowers with lavender calyces rising above the foliage from mid summer to mid fall.
 The flowers are excellent for cutting.
-Its attractive fragrant pointy leaves remain silver in color throughout the season.
+Its attractive fragrant pointy leaves remain grayish green in color with hints of silver throughout the season.
 The fruit is not ornamentally significant.
-The white stems can be quite attractive.

 Sunset Hyssop is an open herbaceous perennial with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting bees, butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Sunset Hyssop is recommended for the following landscape applications;

 - Mass Planting

 - General Garden Use